Editor's PickPower System Cybersecurity: More Important Than Ever

 The result of overheating is well known by previous nuclear explosions on power plants that happened in the XX century.
 Finally, the compromise of software integrity can lead to attackers taking control of devices and grid components.

 Availability means that the necessary information is available whenever it is needed.
-Denial of service (DoS) or Distributed Denial of Service (DDoS) attacks might provoke an overflow of data packets which clog the network traffic and prevent servers from working correctly.
+Denial of service (DoS) or Distributed Denial of Service (DDoS) attacks might provoke an overflow of data packets, which clog the network traffic and prevent servers from working correctly.

-When it comes to the energy sector, having sensor information at hand and being able to control devices, appliances, and grids is critically important.
+When it comes to the energy sector, having sensor information at hand and being able to control devices, appliances, and grids is critically essential.
 If engineers fail to act on the data they have, this might also lead to undesirable consequences.

 Physical Safety And Cybersecurity